alisakrasnopolina/alisakrasnopolina/README.md

 <h2>About Me 👩‍💻</h2>

 <p>I'm Alisa Krasnopolina, a Junior Frontend Developer.
 I'm 19 years old.
-I have completed the Web Development Professional Training Course at Practicum by Yandex (721 hours).
+I have completed the Web Development Professional Training Course at Practicum by Yandex.
 I am also currently pursuing a Bachelor's degree in Applied Informatics.
 </p>

 <h2>Skills 🦾</h2>